 In 1980, I traveled to Maui for the first time, with my family.
 We stayed for a month and visited what was then a totally unpopulated Wailea beach (The Grand Wailea and Four Season Resorts now encompass the area).

 We also visited Molokini Island, which offers some pretty sweet world-class snorkeling and diving.

 At the "Multi-species stadium," I was able to work with and help train Atlantic bottlenose dolphins (Tursiops truncatus), Pacific white-sided dolphins (Lagenorhynchus obliquidens), beluga whales (Delphinapterus leucas), and Pacific black whales (Pseudorca crassidens).

 In retrospect, I have humbly made a 180° shift in my views about marine parks and how humans interact with captive marine mammals.

 If you haven't already seen these eye-opening documentaries, consider watching Blackfish and The Cove (they uncover truths and help to raise awareness).

 Arguably one of the most impactful and successful documentary films, Blackfish fundamentally contributed to the elimination of SeaWorld's breeding program in less than three years and continues to make an impact on how we view whale and dolphin captivity.

 The Cove won an Oscar (Academy Award) in 2010 for Best Documentary.

 Consider making a difference in marine mammal conservation.
 Learn more here.
-Absolutely 100% goes to the International Marine Mammal Project.
+All proceeds go to the International Marine Mammal Project.